jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 installation and troubleshooting
 -----------------------------------------------------------
-Detailed installation instructions are located in `docs/installation-instructions/*.md`.
+Detailed installation instructions for all operating systems are located in `docs/installation-instructions/*.md`.
 Especially set the CfdOF-Plugin Output Directory to `.`.

     doc/installation-instructions/freecad-cfdof.md
     doc/installation-instructions/openfoam.md